Here’s How to Take the Mystery Out of Paint Undertones

 Remember that time you painted your living room what you thought was the perfect greige, only it came out way too green (or pink or blue)?
-Thank the color undertones.
+Thank the paint undertones.

 Undertones are the result of blending more than one color together, like blue with a black tint (for indigo) or blue with a green tint (making turquoise).
 The dominant color, sometimes called a mass tone or overtone, is the color you perceive.
 The color you don’t see is the undertone.

-Let’s take a common color, a neutral like beige.
+Let’s take a common neutral paint color, like beige.
 If you mix light brown with tomato red, you get a color like pale hot chocolate.
 Mix the same light brown with yellow, and you get tan.
 Or with green, and you get khaki.

 This secret color presence can make or break a room.
 If you choose beige with a hot, red undertone, but your fixed elements (cabinets, countertops, and tiles) have a cool, blue undertone, you’re going to have a decorating mess.